-To enable the school to effectively contribute to Early Help, assessments of need and support for those children.
+To enable the school to contribute effectively to Early Help, assessments of need and support for those children.

-To provide robust school systems and procedures that is followed by all members of the school community in cases of suspected abuse.
+To provide robust school systems and procedures that are followed by all members of the school community in cases of suspected abuse.